 Over the next year, expect to see inclusive and ethical design become an expected part of the UX Design process.
 Fortunately, there are plenty of other people getting involved in the digital community, with social movements such as The A11Y Project, AXSChat and Tech For Good gathering rapid momentum over the past 12 months.
 These groups provide a supportive space for designers to learn more about the inclusive design process and the problems that different people face when using technology.

 Inclusive design shouldn't be confused with accessible design.
 Products and services are usually made accessible as an afterthought; for example, a watch might be retrospectively made accessible for blind people by including braille numbering on top of the watch face.
 This modification to a device designed for those with sight may solve one technical problem, but introduce many more issues for those that are blind.
 Inclusive design seeks to fundamentally redesign a product from scratch, removing barriers from the start.
 Inclusive design is proactive, not reactive.
+(If you're redesigning from scratch, share your new design system with your team by using a decent cloud storage option.)

 When starting any new project, one of the most important questions UX designers should ask themselves at all stages of the design process is, 'Who will this design exclude?'